HackerDaGreat57/3D-License-Suite/README.md

 Work will begin on the actual license files after we decide the "gist" of every license here.

-Footnotes link back to the source for your convenience.
+Footnotes at the bottom link back to the source for your convenience.
+When you click back to the source of the footnote, the line with the tiny number will be at the very top of your window/screen.

 # Three-Dimensional License Suite